thorstenalpers/NetCore-Api-Template/README.md

 Longname      |Shortname     | Description
  -------------| -------------|-------------
- --api-project| -api         | Choose the kind of WebAPI project --port-graphql | -pg         | **Optional**.
+ --api-project| -api         | Choose the kind of WebAPI project, Options: rest, graphql and both.
+  --port-graphql | -pg         | **Optional**.
 A Port for HTTP endpoint in launchSettings.json.
 Default is a random generated port.
    --port-rest | -pr         | **Optional**.
 A Port for HTTP endpoint in launchSettings.json.
 Default is a random generated port.